demystifyfp/demystifyfp/content/fsharp/series/fstweet/user-signup.md

   // ...
 ```

-As the `bindEmptyForm` function returns a `generic` type as its first option, we need to explicitly specify the type to enable the model binding.
+As the `bindEmptyForm` function returns a `generic` type as its first option, we need to specify the type to enable the model binding explicitly.

 If the model binding succeeds, we just print the view model and redirects the user to the signup page as we did in the previous section.